 none: no pinning or policy selected, this is regular VM with shared CPUs

-pin: VM has fixed CPU pinning (CPU pinning or NUMA auto pinning)
+manual: VM has fixed CPU pinning (CPU pinning or NUMA auto pinning)

 dedicated: VM uses the